Pressure makes diamonds.

 …Once I addressed the elephant, we were able to kick him out of the room.”

 Let them vent.
-You need to understand what’s stressing people either at work or personally related to the crisis.
+You need to understand what's stressing your people either at work or personally related to the crisis.

 Some may be worried about a sick family member, others may have more bills than they can withstand, others may be generally afraid of layoffs or your company's future.

-To open up these discussions, try asking:
+To open up these discussions, try asking these crisis management questions:

 - 1) What are your biggest worries or concerns right now?